10 Best (REALLY FREE) Password Managers in 2024

 What’s the safest free password manager?

 In my opinion, Dashlane’s free plan is the best.
-It provides password auditing to flag weak or reused passwords and two-factor authentication (2FA) for added security, as well as sharing with an unlimited number of other users (which is rare in a free password manager).
-Moreover, its user-friendly interface makes managing your digital credentials straightforward, and its anti-phishing protection and passkey support add even more to the mix.
+It provides password auditing to flag weak or reused passwords, two-factor authentication (2FA) for added security, secure sharing with an unlimited number of other users (which is rare in a free password manager), passkeys, security alerts, dark web monitoring for your master password, and limited phishing alerts.
+In addition to its exceptional security features, its user-friendly interface makes managing your digital credentials straightforward.

 What’s the best free password manager for Android?